Oak Lawn · Oak Brook · Orland Park

 Background & training.

-Dr. Lisa L. Johnson is the founder and Chief Executive Officer of the Pelvic Health Institute of Illinois.
+Dr. Lisa L. Johnson is the founder and CEO of Pelvic Health Institute of Illinois.
 She is board certified in Obstetrics and Gynecology and fellowship-trained in Urogynecology and Reconstructive Pelvic Surgery — a recognized medical subspecialty requiring an additional three years of training beyond OB/GYN residency, dedicated entirely to pelvic floor anatomy, urinary and bowel function, and the surgical and non-surgical care of these conditions.

 What that means in practice: every condition treated at the Institute — urinary incontinence, pelvic organ prolapse, fecal incontinence, hemorrhoids, anal fissures, chronic pelvic pain — falls within the area she has spent her career on.
 Not adjacent to it.
 Not part of it.
 The whole thing.